rubengamboa/4820-slides/ch02-relational-model.Rmd

 ## Domain Constraint Example

-* Here is a more complex exmple
+* Here is a more complex example
 * Presidents of a movie studio must have a net worth of at least \$10,000,000.
   <br><br>
 * Here's an idea that doesn't work: